Retiring in 2020!

 As seen in figure 1, if you are going to retire soon, get your asset allocation right-sized right now!
 You can’t do this after a correction or a bear market.

 If you don’t understand how sequence risk can ruin your retirement, stop here and learn everything you can about it.
 There is no more important issue than this.
 Sequence risk is longevity risk, and market risk, and withdrawal risk, and all of the others tied into one.

 Fortunately, the current bear market recovered so quickly, I doubt many were forced to sell any equities for income while the market was down.
 The coronavirus pandemic is not an example of sequence of return risk at play.

 Which means that this recent sequence of market returns did not re-set the clock!
-Stock valuations are still high, so sequence of risk is still a real concern when retiring during a covid-19 pandemic!
+Stock valuations are still high, so sequence of risk is still a real concern when retiring in 2020!

 RISK 12: FORCED RETIREMENT RISK

-Unfortunately many people were forced to retire during the covid-19 pandemic.
+Unfortunately many people were forced to retire in 2020.
 This can certainly hurt if you were not planning on retirement.